UrielKAlistair/abhiyaan_docs/For Newbies/Encoders.md

  into this repo: https://github.com/NuminousLozenge/Odometry-Error-model.git
 This one gives valid data, and works well.
 This is a big upgrade from the previous constant values we were publishing.
 However, it shows some strange behaviour: the error is growing perpendicular to the direction of travel.
 Hopefully we can fix that.
 - The robot_localisation package might have something relevant.
 It was mentioned in the roscon talk about localisation, but I haven't looked into how to implement it yet.

+## Steps to get the encoders up:

+- [ ] Get proper encoder counts from elec.
+- [ ] Ensure no mechanical trouble with the encoder and tyre.
+Now that we have counts, we can do position math.
+But for that we need wheel base and wheel radius.
+- [ ] Tune wheel radius
+- [ ] Tune wheel dist
+That done, we can compute the covariance matrix and publish the odometry.
+- [ ] Make a decent error model for the covariance.